m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/user-data/m2c2kit-internals.md

 There are two important methods (a group of code that can be called) on the `Game` class:

 - `constructor()` - This is where you define the options, including the trial schema, for your assessment.
-- `init()` - This is where you set up (or initialize) your assessment.
+- `initialize()` - This is where you set up (or initialize) your assessment.

 :::note

-All the example code you've seen up to this point has simply been the code that was inside the `init()` method.
+All the example code you've seen up to this point has simply been the code that was inside the `initialize()` method.
 You've been coding this method all along, without even realizing it!

 :::